PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: GPU-Accelerated Spectral Partitioning

-\paragraph{Hardware and Profiling.} All computational benchmarks were performed on a single NVIDIA A100 GPU with 40GB of VRAM.
-Profiling focused on the inference stage of the pipeline, which includes feature extraction, affinity graph construction, eigensolving, and mask binarization.
+\paragraph{\textbf{Hardware and Profiling.}} All computational benchmarks ran on a single NVIDIA A100 GPU with 40GB of VRAM.
+Profiling focused on the inference stage of the pipeline, encompassing feature extraction, affinity graph construction, eigensolving, and mask binarization.